The Best Low Profile Graphics Card 2022 – Our Top Picks Reviewed

 As for connectivity, the GTX 1650 has 3 ports in total; 1x DisplayPort, 1x DVI, and 1x HDMI.

-Surprisingly, this low profile graphics card also supports DirectX 12, which basically makes this GPU VR ready, provided you are planning on using this GPU for virtual reality.
+Surprisingly, this low profile graphics card also supports DirectX 12, which basically makes this GPU VR-ready.

 If you care more about standard gaming, let’s jump right into the specifications of this GPU.
 The GTX 1650 features 4 GB of GDDR5 VRAM, 1695 MHz clock speed, and a 128-bit memory bus width.
 If you are standing there confused with what these specs actually mean, let me translate them into in-game performance and FPS that you will be getting.